anthonysecco/WiCAN-Ford-Transit/PIDs.md

 > 🚧 This document is under development and is constantly changing.
 I do not guarantee the accuracy of the information below.

 # PID List
-OBD-II PIDs (On-Board Diagnostics Parameter IDs) are standardized codes used to request data from a vehicle’s electronic control units (ECUs) via the OBD port.
-They’re used by diagnostic tools, scan gauges, and systems like Home Assistant (via CAN integration) to read real-time sensor data.
+OBD-II PIDs (On-Board Diagnostics Parameter Identifers) are standardized codes used to request data from a vehicle’s electronic control units (ECUs) via the OBD port.
+They’re used by diagnostic tools and scan gauges.
+In this case, I would like to implement it with Home Assistant.

 _Almost_ all PID data is provided in metric.
-The expressions below maintain metric measurements of all PIDs.
+The expressions below maintain the native unit of measurement from the PID.
 They may be converted to your unit of preference in your application.
-In the case of home assistant, I convert these units to US Imperial in the MQTT YAML configuration.
+In the case of Home Assistant, I convert these units to US Imperial in the MQTT YAML configuration.

-### Modes
+Manufactures usually standardize around set of code across vehicles.
+This means we can take things found on the F-150 or Explorer and apply it to the Transit given simialries in powertrain and modules.

+## CAN Basics

-There's two "Modes" of interest:
+When pulling PIDs, there's two "Modes" of interest:

 - **Mode 1** shows "standard" PIDs as specified by SAE.
 This includes common things like speed, RPM etc.

 - **Mode 22** shows manufacture specific data.
 This is where we can get some detailed information about the vehicle.
-Manufactures usually standardize around set of code across vehicles.
-This means we can take things found on the F-150 or Explorer and apply it to the Transit given simialries in powertrain and modules.

-### CAN Bus
 The Ford Transit (especially 2020 and newer models) typically includes three main CAN buses, each serving different types of modules based on speed and priority.
 These buses are part of the vehicle’s network architecture that allows electronic modules to communicate.

 ## Modules
+The list of modules and PIDs is not exhaustive.
+PIDs are broken out below by module.

 | Bus       | Abbreviation | CAN ID (Hex) | Module Name                  |
 |-----------|--------------|--------------|------------------------------|